Online Adversarial Stabilization of Unknown Networked Systems: Proof of Theorem

-where $\bar{n} = \max\{\|\mathcal{C}^{\bar{d}} \|_1,\, \|\mathcal{C}^{\bar{d}} \|_\infty,\, \max_j \abs{\M{j}} \} $ represents the total state dimension in any $\bar{d}$-neighbors specified by communication matrix $\mathcal{C}$ and $\bar{d}$ is the largest local delay each subsystem considers for the algorithm, and $H$ is SLS controller horizon. \end{theorem} \begin{proof} We first characterize the closed loop dynamics of \eqref{eq:global_sys} under Algorithm \ref{alg:main}.
-In particular, despite the fact that each subsystem uses differently delayed information to compute the local parameter, sub-controller, and control actions, the closed loop for the global system under such distributed policy can be simply characterized as
+where $x(t_0)$ is the initial condition, local dimension $\bar{n} = \max\{\|\mathcal{C}^{\bar{d}} \|_1,\, \|\mathcal{C}^{\bar{d}} \|_\infty,\, \max_j \abs{\M{j}} \} $ represents the total state dimension in the $\bar{d}$-neighborhood specified by the dynamics interaction \eqref{eq:local_sys} and the communication graph $\mathcal{G}^C$.
+Parameter $\bar{d}$ is the largest local delay each subsystem allows for delayed information, and $H$ is the SLS closed-loop response finite impulse horizon. \end{theorem} \begin{proof} We first characterize the closed loop dynamics of \eqref{eq:global_sys} under Algorithm \ref{alg:main}.
+In particular, despite the fact that each subsystem uses differently delayed information to compute the local parameter, column solutions to the closed-loop responses, and control actions, the closed loop for the global system under such distributed policy can be simply characterized as

 by \Cref{lem:closed-loop-a}.
 Here $u(t),\,\hat{w}(t)$ are concatenated control action and estimated disturbance from \eqref{eq:local-controller}. $A_t, B_t$ are the global consistent parameter concatenated with the local consistent parameters $A^{ij}(\thit), B^{ij}(\thit)$.
 Vector $\tilde{w}(t)$ are the admissible consistent disturbances corresponding to $A_t$, $B_t$ with the property that $\infnorm{\tilde{w}(t)}\leq W$ for all time $t$.
 Operators $\bPX{t}, \bPU{t}$ are shorthand for global closed-loop operators when \eqref{eq:local-controller} is implemented, with